top of page

 Who should I contact for more information?

-If you’d like to receive more information and updates about the HPC 60|60 Open Door project, please contact Fr Bruce Batstone, email: fr.bruce@hornseyparishchurch.org
+If you’d like to receive more information and updates about the HPC 60|60 Open Door project, please contact Fr Bruce Julian Batstone, email: fr.bruce@hornseyparishchurch.org

-Upcoming Fund-Raising Events
+Upcoming Open Door Fund-Raising Events

 Here are some dates of our upcoming events for your diary.
 Watch this space as we firm up the dates for these events - please come and join us!

-Oct 2025 Quiz Night
+Quiz Night

-Dec 2025 Carol Singing
+18 Dec 2025

 What building development work is planned?